Women in Chad: Human trafficking

 Chad is a source and destination country for children subjected to trafficking in persons, specifically conditions of forced labor and forced prostitution.
-The country's trafficking problem is primarily internal and frequently involves parents entrusting children to relatives or intermediaries in return for promises of education, apprenticeship, goods, or money; selling or bartering children into involuntary domestic servitude or herding is used as a means of survival by families seeking to reduce the number of mouths to feed.
+The country's trafficking problem is primarily internal and frequently involves parents entrusting children to relatives or intermediaries in return for promises of education, apprenticeship, goods, or money; selling or bartering children into involuntary domestic servitude or herding, as a means of survival by families seeking to reduce the number of mouths to feed.

 Underage Chadian girls travel to larger towns in search of work, where some are subsequently subjected to prostitution.
 Some girls are compelled to marry against their will, only to be forced by their husbands into involuntary domestic servitude or agricultural labor.
 In past reporting periods, traffickers transported children from Cameroon and the CAR to Chad's oil producing regions for commercial sexual exploitation; it is unknown whether this practice persisted in 2009.

 Female genital mutilation

-60 percent of Chadian women had been subject to female genital mutilation in 1995.
+60 percent of Chadian women had been subjected to female genital mutilation in 1995.
 The procedure is a traditional rite of passage as a girl moves into adulthood and it is followed regardless of religious orientation.
 It is equally common amongst Muslims, Christians and animists.
 Those who attain adulthood without being mutilated generally avoid it for life.
-Over 80 percent of the girls in Chad who suffered genital mutilation had been cut between the age of 5 and 14.
+Over 80 percent of the girls in Chad who suffered genital mutilation were cut between the age of 5 and 14.